The Reaper is a medium-to-high altitude, long endurance Remotely Piloted Air System (RPAS).

 Each Reaper aircraft can be disassembled into main components and loaded into a container for air deployment worldwide on aircraft such as the C-17 and C-130J.

-The Reaper RPAS is operated by 39 Squadron, Royal Air Force.
+The Reaper RPAS is operated by Nos 13 & 39 Squadron.
 The aircraft is operated by a pilot, a sensor operator aided by a non-aircrew Mission Coordinator (MiC).
 In support of current operations the Reaper RPA is launched from an airfield within Afghanistan by crews deployed in theatre.
-Once airborne the mission is flown by the crews of 39 Squadron from Creech Air Force Base in the USA by secure satellite communication before control is handed back to the crew in theatre for landing.
-The current aircrew of UK Reaper have all been previously qualified as pilots on other military aircraft (such as Tornado, Harrier, Apache, Nimrod, Puma and C-130).
+Once airborne the mission is flown by the crews of 39 Squadron from Creech Air Force Base in the USA or 13 Squadron from RAF Waddington by secure satellite communication before control is handed back to the crew in theatre for landing.
+The current aircrew of UK Reaper have all been previously qualified as pilots on other military aircraft (such as Tornado, Harrier, Apache, Nimrod, Puma, Merlin and C-130).